 More than 40% of stroke survivors deal with post stroke depression.

-To help shed light on this crucially important topic, we’re going to discuss:
+To help shed light on this crucially important topic, so that you can fuel your motivation to recover, we’re going to discuss:

 - Why post stroke depression is often neglected